Water-Melon/Melon/docs/en/string.md

 mln_string_t *mln_string_slice(mln_string_t *s, const char *sep_array/*ended by \0*/);
 ```

 Description: `seq_array` is a zero-terminated array of characters, where each character of the array is a delimiter.
-The function will scan the data part of `s`.
+The function will scan the data `s`.
 When any character in `seq_array` is encountered in the data, it will be divided.
 When multiple characters are encountered in a row, it will only be divided once, and after division, the delimiter will not appear in the in the split string.

 Return value: return `mln_string_t` array on success, otherwise return `NULL`.
 The `len` of the last element of the array is `0`.